Renault 4: Suspension

 The R3 and R4 had four-wheel torsion-bar independent suspension.
 This was an innovation that would be copied on a succession of subsequent front-engined Renaults introduced during the 1960s and 70s.

-The car features a shorter wheelbase on the left than on the right because the rear wheels are not mounted directly opposite one another.
+The car has a shorter wheelbase on the left than on the right because the rear wheels are not mounted directly opposite one another.
 This concept allowed a very simple design of the rear suspension using transverse torsion bars located one behind the other without affecting handling.
 The front torsion bars were longitudinal.

 The fixed end of the torsion bars is mounted on quadrants that can be adjusted via a holes/fixing bolt arrangement.
 This enables the suspension to be "beefed up" and the ground clearance increased.
 With specialist tools provided by Renault, adjustments can be made to provide the light 4L some off-road capabilities.
 This feature, along with the installation of a thick protecting aluminum plate under the engine, has been used by off-road drivers and student 4L Trophy entrants.
 Damping was provided by hydraulic telescopic shock absorbers on all four wheels.
 Those at the rear were mounted virtually horizontally which avoided the intrusion of rear suspension componentry into the flat-floored passenger cabin.

 The longitudinal layout of the front-wheel drive engine and transmission with the engine behind the front axle, and gearbox/differential in front, is identical to the Citroën Traction Avant.
 The suspension is similar with the difference being the deletion of the Citroën's flexible beam between the rear wheels to give the Renault 4 fully independent rear suspension.